-- 1. EMT and ALS unit onsite, equipped with PPE - 2.
-Medical Action Plan with isolation tent for suspected COVID-19 will be implemented - 3.
+- 1. EMT unit onsite, equipped with PPE - 2.
+Medical quarantine or isolation tent not necessary due to 1-day event - 3.
+Medical Action Plan with isolation tent for suspected COVID-19 will be implemented - 4.
 Security will enforce parking restrictions